santiment/academy/src/docs/san-tokens/index.md

 [SAN token](https://etherscan.io/token/0x7c5a0ce9267ed19b22f8cae653f198e3e8daf098) is an ERC-20 token issued by Santiment on the Ethereum blockchain.
 Santiment is a market data and analytic research platform that aims to help crypto beginners and experts by providing in-depth and accessible analyses of the market's condition at any given time.

-## Understanding Santiment business model
+## Understanding the Santiment Business Model

-Santiment is at the forefront of a strategic evolution, pivoting from a traditional Web 2.0 subscription model towards a Web 3.0 framework, with a stronger integration of SAN token economy.
+Santiment is at the forefront of a strategic evolution, pivoting from a traditional Web 2.0 subscription model towards a Web 3.0 framework, with a stronger integration of the SAN token economy.
 During the transition, access to a suite of tools, data, and metrics remains versatile.

-As we navigate through this transition, anticipate a gradual shift where the utility of SAN token will become central to the operation and governance of Santiment.
+As we navigate through this transition, anticipate a gradual shift where the utility of the SAN token will become central to the operation and governance of Santiment.
 Stay informed and be part of the journey towards a token-centric future.

 ## [How to Buy SAN Tokens](/san-tokens/how-to-buy-san-tokens/)